Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

-Keytruda (pembrolizumab) is an immunotherapy drug that can be used to treat some patients with advanced or metastatic bladder cancer.1,2 It may also be used for the treatment of patients with high-risk bladder cancer that has not grown into the bladder muscle, is not responding to Bacillus Calmette-Guerin (BCG) therapy, and who are not having all, or part of, their bladder surgically removed.
-Additionally, pembrolizumab may be used to treat certain forms of solid tumor cancers, which includes bladder cancer, that have specific molecular changes or biomarkers identified in the cancer and meet additional criteria.3
+Keytruda (pembrolizumab) is an immunotherapy drug that can be used to treat some forms of advanced or metastatic bladder cancer.
+It may also be used for the treatment of patients with high-risk bladder cancer that has not grown into the bladder muscle and is not responding to Bacillus Calmette-Guerin (BCG) therapy, and who are not having all, or part of, their bladder surgically removed.1,2

 How does immunotherapy work?